 The client opened a boutique millinery showroom in Manhattan selling ladies’ hats and offering bespoke hat design services.

-The business also employed one assistant in the United States to support showroom operations and customer service.
+The New York business employed one assistant in the United States to support showroom operations and customer service.

 Legal Services Provided